Brazilian Intelligence Agency: History

+Functions

 ABIN's main function is to investigate real and potential threats to the Brazilian society and government and defend the democratic rule of law, the Brazilian sovereignty and the effectiveness of the public power.

 Motto

 The agency's motto is "Intelligence for the defense of society, of the democratic rule of Law and of national interests" (A Inteligência em defesa da sociedade, do Estado Democrático de Direito e dos interesses nacionais).